Endracion/TOTEM-SHIFT/README.md

 ## PCB

-[Here](/PCB/) you can find the KiCad files and Gerbers for the TOTEM.
+[Here](/PCB/TOTEM-SHIFT%200.4) you can find the KiCad files and Gerbers for the TOTEM.
+Gerber files to upload for production are found [here](https://github.com/Endracion/TOTEM-SHIFT/tree/main/PCB/TOTEM-SHIFT%200.4/production)

 ***

 ## CASE

-You can use the TOTEM without a case, but [here](/case/) you can find one I made for it.
+You can use the TOTEM without a case, but [here](https://www.printables.com/model/1033457-totem-shift-wireless-ble-redux-split-splay-keyboar) is the FDM 3D printed case I designed for it.

 ***